Aldhani: Release

 "Aldhani" was released on Disney+ on September 28, 2022.

 The episode, along with the rest of the first season of Andor was released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on April 30, 2024.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reports a 89% approval rating with an average rating of 7.70/10, based on 95 reviews.
+The review aggregator website Rotten Tomatoes reports an 89% approval rating with an average rating of 7.70/10, based on 95 reviews.
 The site's critical consensus reads, "With its setup firmly established, Andor goes from strength to strength as a refreshingly grounded Star Wars adventure."

+Tom Phillip, writing for The A.V.
+Club, gave the episode a "B-" saying that the build up to this episode was slow but that "in a galaxy overstuffed with winking nods and increasingly gratuitous cameos, Andor's intimate and deliberate structure may well be what you've been missing".